Womazetta Jones

-Womazetta Robinson-Jones (born April 24, 1969) is an American social services executive currently serving as the Secretary of the Executive Office of Health and Human Services (EOHHS) of the State of Rhode Island.
-Jones was appointed by Governor Gina N. Raimondo and confirmed by the Rhode Island Senate.
+Womazetta Robinson (born April 24, 1969) is an American social services executive currently serving as the Secretary of the Executive Office of Health and Human Services (EOHHS) of the State of Rhode Island.
+Robinson was appointed by Governor Gina N. Raimondo and confirmed by the Rhode Island Senate.

 Early life and education

-Jones was born and raised in Chicago, Illinois.
+Robinson was born and raised in Chicago, Illinois.
 In 1991, she graduated from Western Illinois University with a bachelor's degree in law enforcement administration and political science followed by a master's degree in psychology, counseling, and guidance earned from Chicago State University.

 Career

-Jones began her career in 1991 as a social worker at the Illinois Department of Children and Family Services.
+Robinson began her career in 1991 as a social worker at the Illinois Department of Children and Family Services.
 Throughout her career with DCFS, she served as a front line social worker, child welfare specialist, child protection investigator, supervisor for investigation teams, regional manager for investigation teams and training manager.
-Jones ultimately remained with the agency for over 15 years and became Deputy Chief for Child Protection and the Illinois Child Protection Statewide Training Manager.
+Robinson ultimately remained with the agency for over 15 years and became Deputy Chief for Child Protection and the Illinois Child Protection Statewide Training Manager.

-Jones also worked as an overseer of child protection for the Roman Catholic Archdiocese of Chicago.
+Robinson also worked as an overseer of child protection for the Roman Catholic Archdiocese of Chicago.
 As director of the Safe Environment Office from 2007 to 2009, she was responsible for reforming the Archdiocese and protecting children after a priest abuse scandal.
-Jones was responsible for an archdiocese-wide launch of new policies and practices to ensure the safety of children.
+Robinson was responsible for an archdiocese-wide launch of new policies and practices to ensure the safety of children.
 This included enhanced background screening for all archdiocesan employees, clergy, educators, and ministers and implementing programs and initiatives that worked to keep children safe.

 She also spent time working for the Oprah Winfrey Leadership Foundation.